 - Shared settings to keep your hosts, waitstaff and bartenders on the same page about bookings and orders

 - Course management to get the meal pacing right for the kitchen and servers

 And more!
 You can check out the full list to get a feel for how each feature works.

 Linking up the systems you already have in place with your POS is essential to build a powerful POS.
 You can use Square’s POS integrations to plug into your current business operations set-up:

-- Link to your accounting software, like Xero, and automatically import your sales, refunds, and transfers.
+- Link to your accounting software, and automatically import your sales, refunds, and transfers.

-- Integrate your staff scheduling system, like Deputy, to manage employee schedules, time and attendance, tasking and communication.
+- Integrate your staff scheduling system to manage employee schedules, time and attendance, tasking and communication.

 Other considerations to look out for